BlessedOrg/UX--UI/README.md

-# UX--UI of the Blessed solution
+# UX of the Blessed solution
-Our submission for the UX / UI competition at thge Celestia Infinite Space Bazaar Hackathon
+Our submission for the UX competition at the Celestia Infinite Space Bazaar Hackathon

 ---